Jannich Storch: Nykøbing FC

 On 7 January 2019, Nykøbing FC announced the signing of Storch.

 Lyngby Boldklub

 On 23 January 2023, Storch signed for Lyngby Boldklub on an eighteen-month contract, combining his playing role with a goalkeeper coaching role in the academy.
+In March 2024, his contract with Lyngby was extended by a year, running to the Summer of 2025.

+Randers FC

+After a 2024–25 season that ended in relegation for Lyngby, Storch turned down a contract extension with the club and instead joined Randers FC, signing a deal until June 2028.

 Coaching career

 In May 2018, Storch founded the company JS Keepers, which offered goalkeeping training to both clubs and individuals.

 In October 2020, Storch was hired as a youth goalkeeper coach at RB Køge.
 Storch was later also a part of the coaching team at the academy of Brøndby IF.